Model.PageBodyTags

 • Free access to two online, self-led programming courses: 'R for Biochemists 101' and 'Practical Python for beginners: a Biochemist’s guide', with support from course moderators.

-• Access to a bespoke webinar programme focusing on transferable skills, employability, and careers.
+• Access to a bespoke transferable skills pack, focusing on personal development, employability, and careers.

 The studentship will take place entirely online.